EvilGeorgee/mineflayer-voice-ai-bot/README.md

 # mineflayer-voice-ai-bot
-Bot, that can recognize your voice commands and execute them.
+Python bot, that can recognize your voice commands and execute them.
 Used libraries: Mineflayer, Vosk, PyTorch